 The International Property Maintenance Code (IPMC) is a model code that regulates the minimum maintenance requirements for existing residential and commercial buildings.
 The IPMC is intended to establish minimum standards for structural conditions, lighting, ventilation, sanitation, and fire safety.

-All rental properties that have received numerous health and safety complaints within 24 consecutive months are required to register with the City of Austin Repeat Offender Program by City Council resolution (Ordinance No. 20130926-012; Ordinance No. 20141120-003).
-This ordinance requires inspections and other guidelines for rental properties falling under the "2-5-2" conditions.
+If a rental property has received numerous health and safety complaints within 24 consecutive months, they are required to register their property with the Repeat Offender Program (ROP) to meet City Council resolution (Ordinance No. 20130926-012; Ordinance No. 20141120-003).
+This ordinance requires inspections and other guidelines for rental properties falling under the “2-5-2” conditions.

 All employees performing construction activities at a construction site are entitled to a rest break of no less than ten (10) minutes for every four (4) hours worked by City Council resolution (Ordinance No. 20100729-047).

 Chapter 13 of the City’s Local Amendments to the International Property Maintenance Code (IPMC), defines a Rooming/Boarding House as a building that is not a hotel, motel, bed & breakfast or short term rental that provides lodging (with or without meals) for 7 or more unrelated individuals.
 A license is required to operate a rooming or boarding house in Commercial or Residential properties.

 A person may not allow stagnant water that is likely to promote disease to accumulate on the person's property.
 A person shall drain, fill, or re-grade the person's property to remove or prevent a violation of this subsection.